 4.3 Benchmarks based on desired or reference conditions

 In rangelands, reference conditions can be defined for a site, where ‘reference’ refers to areas where ecological processes are functioning (as inferred from structural and functional indicators) and/or anthropogenic disturbances are below thresholds thought to impact agroecosystem structure and function.
 Reference sites have been defined as locations in a ‘minimally-disturbed condition’, ‘historical condition’, ‘least-disturbed condition’ and ‘best attainable condition’ (Stoddard et al., 2016).
 However, the condition of ‘reference sites’ defined in any of these ways can vary through space and time as human impacts are disproportionately distributed, change through time, and can have differing impacts under certain physiographic conditions (e.g., Pickup et al 1998; Vanacker et al., 2007; Bastin et al., 2012).
-In addition, the use of a ‘reference’ to define benchmark conditions can be highly subjective and difficult to gain agreement among a variety of users.
+In addition, the use of a ‘reference’ to define benchmark conditions can be highly subjective and difficult to gain agreement among stakeholders.
 Similarly, criteria used to identify least-disturbed conditions can vary among indicators.
 The end goal of management may not be to attain reference condition, but to assess the degree of departure from the reference state and decide whether such departures are sustainable given management objectives or if a new “improved” condition should be the target.
 Structural thresholds (e.g., shrub density levels) can be used as benchmarks to assess departure from reference.
 For croplands and other intensively managed sites, reference conditions may focus on indicators of soil health (e.g., soil organic carbon, electrical conductivity, microbial biomass) or analogous rangeland sites.

 4.3.1 Use of ‘historical’ reference site networks